forceworkbench/forceworkbench/README.md

 ![Workbench](http://s3.amazonaws.com/dfc-wiki/en/images/b/b5/Workbench_logo.png)

+**NOTICE: WORKBENCH IS MAINTENANCE ONLY MODE.
+NO NEW FEATURES WILL BE ADDED AND ONLY SECURITY ISSUES WILL BE FIXED.**

 Workbench is a powerful, web-based suite of tools designed for administrators and developers to interact with Salesforce.com organizations via the Force.com APIs.
 Workbench includes robust support